Additional quantum many-body scars of the spin-$1$ $XY$ model with Fock-space cages and commutant algebras: Conclusion and outlook

-By systematically reorganizing the terms in the spin-$1$ $XY$ Hamiltonian into carefully chosen families of non-commuting operators—constructed from periodically clustered, antipodal, and mirror-symmetric combinations of exchange bonds—we identified the algebraic structure that leads to the existence of the FSC states, and also uncovered two additional classes of exact eigenstates.
-The first of these, arising from antipodal magnon pairings, displays a striking bipartition-dependent entanglement structure: while exhibiting volume-law scaling under standard cuts, they show sub-extensive EE under fine-tuned antipodal partitions.
-The second family, consisting of mirror-dimer states, features reflection-symmetric dimer configurations with two unconstrained spins.
-These unconstrained spins are completely free—any choice of their local configuration yields an exact zero-energy eigenstate of $H_{XY}$, which hints at their potential applications in quantum information processing.
 A concise summary of all exact scar families, both previously known and newly discovered, is presented in Table~\ref{Table: summary_of_all_scar_states}.
 The table lists their total magnetizations, minimal generating operator sets within the commutant algebra framework, and characteristic entanglement properties, serving as a unified map of how many kinds of nonthermal manifolds of states — from frustration-free bimagnons to highly entangled mirror-dimer states—emerge from common algebraic principles.
-In the future, it would be important to uncover other associated properties of these states, such as the associated asymptotic quantum many-body scars~\cite{gotta2023asymptotic, moudgalya2023symmetries, kunimi2024proposal, ren2024quasi, kunimi2025systematic} and their dynamical signatures, and potentially a complete classification of the distinct kinds of local parent Hamiltonians that could realize these as eigenstates~\cite{mark2020eta, odea2020from, moudgalya2022exhaustive, gioia2025distinct}.
+In the future, it would be important to uncover other associated properties of these states, such as their stability under weak generic perturbations~\cite{lin2020slow, Li2025Dynamics}, the associated asymptotic quantum many-body scars~\cite{gotta2023asymptotic, moudgalya2023symmetries, kunimi2024proposal, ren2024quasi, kunimi2025systematic}, and potentially a complete classification of the distinct kinds of local parent Hamiltonians that could realize these as eigenstates~\cite{mark2020eta, ODea2020tunnelstotowers, moudgalya2022exhaustive, gioia2025distinct}.
 Finally, it would also be interesting to explore whether there are yet additional QMBS hiding in the spin-$1$ $XY$ model that might be revealed as simultaneous eigenstates of other sets of non-commuting operators that we have not considered in this work.